 On May 20, 1996, the Supreme Court issued an early landmark decision supporting the right of gays under the Constitution to seek protection from discrimination.

 The majority decision in Romer v.
-Evans was written by Justice Anthony Kennedy, who went on to play a prominent role in future decisions that affected the constitutional rights of lesbian, gay, bisexual, and transgender people.
+Evans was written by Justice Anthony Kennedy, who went on to play a prominent role in future decisions that affected the constitutional rights of LGBTQ people.

 Link: Read The Decision

 Along in the majority with Kennedy were Justices John Paul Stevens, Sandra Day O’Connor, David Souter, Ruth Bader Ginsburg and Stephen Breyer.
 The dissenters were Chief Justice William Rehnquist, and Justices Antonin Scalia and Clarence Thomas.